 Certain bacteria could make you fat.
 That was the surprise finding by an American research team based at the Centre for Genome Studies in 2006 *1 who looked at the differences in gut bacteria between fat and thin people.
 Specific groups of microbes were not just associated with obesity, they actually seemed to catalyse and thrive on it *2.

-We can now study all the genes in a bacterial cell.
-This creates extraordinary potential to deliver new health solutions”
+“Originally we were limited to studying single bacterial genes” he says, “But advancements in DNA sequencing technology and computing mean we can now study all the genes in a bacterial cell.
+This creates extraordinary potential to deliver new health solutions”.